Dental Suction Robot

 Overview

 Canada is short roughly 5,000 dental assistants.
 Clinics are understaffed, dentists are burning out, and patients in rural and Indigenous communities are waiting over a month just to be seen.
-The industry standard — "four-handed dentistry" — literally cannot function without an assistant present.
+Clinics can't function efficiently without assistants present.

 How It Works